+'''

+Signature

+public abstract

-javax.realtime.RelativeTime getQueryPrecision(RelativeTime dest) '''
+javax.realtime.RelativeTime getQueryPrecision(RelativeTime dest)

+'''

-Gets the precision of the time read, the nominal interval between ticks.
-The result may be smaller than that of getDrivePrecision(RelativeTime)17, when the clock is tied to some system tick for releasing events.
+Gets the nominal interval between ticks of time read from this clock.
+The result may be smaller than that of getDrivePrecision(RelativeTime), when the clock is tied to some system tick for releasing events.

 dest return the relative time value in dest.
-When dest is null, allocate a new RelativeTime18 instance to hold the returned value.
+When dest is null, allocate a new RelativeTime instance to hold the returned value.